 Essentially if you make more than $9.16 an hour full time then you’ll receive an initial tax reduction from this bill.
 Your mileage may vary due to changes in deductions as we will explore later.
 At least on paper the biggest winners here are those who were in the lower half of the former 33% bracket, below $315,000 and above $233,000.
 A sizable portion of their income dropped from 33% to just 24%, for a 9% drop in marginal tax rate.

-The second biggest winners are married couples other than those in the top bracket.
+The second biggest winners of these tax changes are married couples, other than those in the top bracket.
 That’s right, the marriage penalty is officially gone.
 Effective with 2018 the brackets for married are double the size of the individual brackets excluding the top bracket.
 As such filing married results in the same tax rate as filing separately.